 Here we present a selection of model results to illustrate the main capabilities of the SPHY-MMF model.
 Soil erosion shows an important intra-annual variability due to seasonal changes in climate forcing and vegetation cover (Fig. 7).
-For crops with little to no ground cover (i.e. tree crops and vine-yard), soil erosion follows the precipitation sum, with high values in the winter, spring, and autumn months and low values in the summer months.
+For crops with little to no ground cover (i.e. tree crops and vineyard), soil erosion follows the precipitation sum, with high values in the winter, spring and autumn months and low values in the summer months.
 Some crops show a distinct peak in the vegetation development in the spring (April-May), e.g. huerta and horticulture.
 While this period has a relatively high precipitation sum, soil erosion decreases as a consequence of the increased vegetation cover indicated by the NDVI in this period.

-The temporal variation of the vegetation development of cereals and horticulture shows a slightly distinct pattern from the other land use classes.
+The temporal variation of the vegetation development of cereals and horticulture shows a slightly distinct pattern from the other landuse classes.
 Both crops show an increase in the spring months (March-May), which indicates the rapid growth of these crops in these months.
 However, during the summer months (June-August) the NDVI decreases, which coincides with the period when the crops are harvested, followed by the post-harvest period.
 In the latter period, we assume bare soil conditions for these crops.
 For both crops this ultimately results in the highest annual erosion rates in the post-harvest period (October).

 To illustrate the models capacity to perform scenario studies we evaluated the impacts of the application of sustainable land management and the impacts of a future climate change scenario.
 First, we evaluated the application of a sustainable land management scenario in cereal and horticulture fields.
 We assumed that after harvest the cereal and horticulture fields are not tilled until the next sowing.
-We parameterized this by setting the plant height to zero and leaving all other input parameters unchanged, i.e. stem density, diameter and ground cover, which in the conventional scenario are also set to zero.
-This will affect immediate deposition of detached particles through Eq.
-(26).
-The sustainable land management scenario leads to lower soil erosion estimates for these two land use classes (dashed lines in Fig. 7), as a result of an increase of immediate deposition of detached particles.
+We parameterized this by setting the plant height to 0 and leaving all other input parameters